skip to Main Content

 Print Add to My List Download

-Greg Schwem’s comedic take on the 21st century workplace and work/life balance has landed him on SIRIUS Radio, FOX News, Comedy Central and the pages of Parents Magazine.
-More than just a business humorist, Greg is also an author, nationally syndicated humor columnist, award-winning greeting card writer and creator of funnydadinc, voted one of the top Dad humor sites of 2016.
-His recent business travels have resulted in a hilarious web series, A Comedian Walks Into an Airbnb.
+Greg Schwem’s comedic take on the 21st-century workplace and work/life balance has landed him on SIRIUS Radio, ESPN, Comedy Central and the pages of Parents Magazine.
+More than just a business humorist, Greg is also an author, nationally syndicated Chicago Tribune humor columnist and creator and host of the TV travel series, A Comedian Crashes Your Pad, now streaming on Roku, Amazon Fire and Tubi.
+A cancer survivor, Greg lives in Chicago and, when not making audiences laugh around the world, conducts hilarious and informative bicycle and walking tours of his hometown.

 Fee Range: $10,001 – $20,000